 Cut the swordfish into cubes about 1 1/2 inches in size, trying to keep them all about the same size.
 Then toss the swordfish with paprika, smoked paprika, olive oil, lemon juice, and salt.
 Let that all marinate for 30 minutes.

-While the swordfish is marinating, heat up the grill (or broiler or grill pan), and make the romesco sauce.
+While the fish is marinating, heat up the grill (or broiler or grill pan), and make the romesco sauce.

-Thread the swordfish on your skewers and grill on all sides until browned and cooked through, 6-8 minutes.
+Thread the cubes on your skewers and grill on all sides until browned and cooked through, 6-8 minutes.

 If you try my recipe for Grilled Swordfish Kebabs, I would love to hear from you in the comments with your experience and rating!
 And I’m happy to answer any questions you might have.